 At Alert Logic, we’ve developed an asset model that allows us to standardize our internal taxonomy across these different cloud environments and on-prem.
 We don’t care where it is; if it’s running an operating system, it’s running applications and services, it’s an asset.
 We collect the standard metadata about that asset to give you the visibility that you need across these different cloud platforms.
 We are able to do this via a single console, whereby activity logs and data are pulled in from multiple sources and presented in a unified dashboard view.

-3. Failure to incorporate an integrated approach
+Failing to incorporate an integrated approach for your multi-cloud environment

 We see a lot of customers that come over to us from the SIEM world.
 They buy a tool that they think is going to solve all their problems.
 Then they realize that the tool is just sending out more data that they don’t understand because they don’t have people, and therefore, they don’t have the expertise.
 Not only do you need to make sure that tools are properly deployed, configured, and have the right visibility, but equally important, you need the people to be able to look at the output, process it, and execute on it.